 Welcome Downton Abbey fans.
 Christmas is only thirteen sleeps away, that time of year when we frantically try to cram as much merriment as we can into a few weeks.
 Why not start a new tradition and invite your friends for a relaxing afternoon tea to help calm the nerves?

-Each Tuesday I dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
+I regularly dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
 You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to serve at your own tea party.
-Today’s treat is Simply Mincemeat Cake, from my new ecookbook Abbey Cooks Entertain.
+Today‘s treat is Simple Mincemeat Cake, from my new ecookbook Abbey Cooks Entertain.
 A simple recipe which provides some of the flavours of Christmas without all the work.

 Cooking Downton?
 Just Ask.